Make yourself at home.

 Raise with our manager

-You will get to know the centre manager, Mary during your time at The Oval.
+You will get to know the centre manager, Nicola during your time at The Oval.
 While your key worker is best placed to support you with any concerns or complaints, if you feel the need to, Mary is always available to deal with them directly.

 Independent Visitor